uprial/takeaim/README.md

 ## Features

-* Skeletons and other shooters fire projectiles into players with amazing precision.
+* Skeletons and other shooters fire projectiles into players with fantastic precision, considering eye position and predicting a movement target point based on the movement history.

 ## Commands